 In 2018, Ms. Walsh was admitted as a Fellow of the Litigation Counsel of America.

 In 2017, Ms. Walsh was appointed to be the City of Winnipeg's first Integrity Commissioner.
 She was appointed to hold that office for a second term, in 2019.

 From 2012 to 2019, Ms. Walsh was the Chief Adjudicator under The Human Rights Code (Manitoba).
 She was the first person to hold that position since the role's creation in 2012 and served as an adjudicator under that Code from 2007 to 2019.

-Ms. Walsh is serving a second three year term as a Hearing Panel Chair for discipline proceedings of the Mutual Fund Dealers Association.
+Ms. Walsh has served as a Hearing Panel Chair for discipline proceedings of the Mutual Fund Dealers Association since 2012.

 In 2019, Ms. Walsh was appointed to be a member of the Hearing Panel for the Investment Industry Regulatory Organization of Canada.